 October Garden Tasks

 My peach and plum trees have just about finished their beautiful spring blossoms, and now the leaves are sprouting all over the trees.
-I’m adding some fertilizer at the base of the trees, at the drip line.
-I use an all-purpose granular fertilizer at this time of year.
-(I can’t wait to see all the fruit forming on the trees).
+I’m still building up the soil quality under mine so I'm adding a thin layer of compost and mulch at the base of the trees, out to the drip line.
+I'll liquid feed with seaweed tea throughout the season.

 Our strawberries plants are bursting with flowers.
 I must remember to keep these watered so the fruit doesn’t dry out.
 They are bedded in quite free draining soil which they like when watered regularly.

-It’s planting time, so let’s get going!
-Now that the first frosts will have passed, it’s time to get cracking planting all those tender vegetables from now on.
-Those seedlings you’ve been nurturing on a sunny windowsill can be set free and planted in your garden.
+It’s finally spring planting time, and I can't wait to get going!
+Now that the first frosts have passed, we can plant all those tender vegetables from now on.
+Those seedlings we’ve been nurturing on our sunny windowsills can be set free and planted in our gardens.

 October Planting & Sowing